 - TV display: In your meeting rooms, you’ll want to set up a TV or a large monitor that syncs with your other tools and allows you to display your Zoom room or share your screen.

-Tip #2: Make it easy to book meeting rooms
+#2 Make it easy to book meeting rooms

 Whether it’s a last-minute problem-solving session or a pre-planned quarterly retro, your employee should have an easy way to quickly search for available meeting rooms, book one, and update their calendars.
-You’ll also want to consider training remote employees on how to book a meeting room even if they themselves are at home.
+You’ll also want to consider training remote employees on how to book a meeting room for their in-office guests even if they themselves are at home.
 Their meeting attendants may be in the office that day and need a quiet space to take the call.

-Tip #3: Design spaces for different types of meetings
+#3 Design spaces for different types of meetings

 You might think your meeting rooms have to be identical and cookie-cutter.
 Instead, give your rooms a unique personality so they can be used for different purposes.
 For example, design some of your rooms with virtual whiteboards for collaboration at team meetings, while furnishing other rooms with comfy chairs and couches for more casual 1:1 meetings.